Pumpkin Mug Cake

 • Pumpkin puree.
 Not pumpkin pie filling!
 You can use either homemade pumpkin puree or canned pumpkin.

 • Egg.
 Holds everything together and bakes it to perfection!
-This works really well with an egg white too- Save the yolks for some creme brulee
+This works really well with an egg white, too- Save the yolks for some creme brulee

 How to make a pumpkin mug cake

-Step 1- Mix.
-In a mixing bowl, add your dry ingredients and mix well.
-Add your pumpkin puree and egg and mix until combined.
+Step 1- In a mixing bowl, add your dry ingredients and mix well.

-pumpkin mug cake.
+baked pumpkin mug cakes.

 Arman’s recipe tips